Katamori/sparatiro/README.md

 ## Simple pages

-Create an HTML file, but instead of the regular tags, include only jQuery preferably 3.3.1) and `__engine/sparatiro.js`.
+Create an HTML file, but instead of the regular tags, include only `__engine/sparatiro.js`.
+Be aware that Sparatiro downloads jQuery on the fly.

 ## Namespaces

 Namespaces are defined in the title (that is, the filename) separated by `~`.

+## Development

+### Modules

+As of 2018-10-11, Sparatiro Modules are JS files containing functions used quite anywhere.

 # TO-DO